-Analysis: The 10yr-3m yield curve has been inverted (meaning the 3-month yield is higher than the 10-year yield) since May, currently inverted at -39bps.
+Analysis: The 10yr-3m yield curve had been inverted (meaning the 3-month yield is higher than the 10-year yield) since May, but recently uninverted and is at 20 bps steep.
 10yr-3m inversion has historically been a strong recession indicator (with recessions historically starting 6-18 months after initial inversion).
-I'm currently negative on this picture.
-Chart Framework: I'd get incrementally positive on this picture if the yield curve uninverted while other macroeconomic data (e.g., U.S Mfg PMI) also improved. \It may be worth noting that the 10yr-3yr (shown on the next page) has always inverted prior to recessions and still has not (yet) inverted.
+I'm currently still neutral/negative on this picture.
+Chart Framework: I'd get incrementally positive on this picture if the yield curve uninverted while other macroeconomic data (e.g., U.S. Mfg PMI) also improved.
+It may be worth noting that the 10yr-3yr (shown on the next page) has always inverted prior to recessions and still has not (yet) inverted.